 Adam Perry Lang

 Philadelphia-based Chef Jose Garces operates more than 15 restaurants across the country through his hospitality group, Garces.
-Chef Garces is an avid supporter of ALSF and has participated in The Great Chefs Event, since the inaugural event in 2006.
+Chef Garces is an avid supporter of ALSF and has participated in The Great Chefs Event Philadelphia, since the inaugural event in 2006.

 Boston-native Chef Barbara Lynch is a restaurateur and James Beard Foundation Award winner.
 She has been supporting ALSF since 2014 by participating in L.A.
-Loves Alex’s Lemonade and The Great Chefs Event.
+Loves Alex’s Lemonade and The Great Chefs Event Philadelphia.

 Chef Emilio Mignucci is one of three, third-generation family business owners who currently leads Di Bruno Brothers, a leading specialty food retailer that originated in Philadelphia’s Italian Market.
 Emilio has participated in several Great Chefs Events and donated several auction items to ALSF.

 Chef Marc Murphy is an executive chef, restauranteur and Food Network personality.
 His group of New York and Tampa-based restaurants fall under the Benchmarc Restaurants by Marc Murphy name, where he acts as executive chef and owner.
 He is a regular judge on The Food Network’s “Chopped” and “Chopped Junior.”
-Chef Murphy has supported ALSF through The Great Chefs Event and Lemon: NYC.
+Chef Murphy has supported ALSF through The Great Chefs Event Philadelphia and The Great Chefs Event NYC.

 Chef Adam Perry Lang’s experience and expertise extends to barbecue and grilling in both professional and homes kitchens.
 His first restaurant, Daisy May’s BBQ USA is a classic rib shack in the heart of New York City.
 He also has restaurants in London and Las Vegas.
 Chef Lang is a participant in L.A.
 Loves Alex’s Lemonade and The Great Chef’s Event.

 Chef Marcus Samuelsson is the acclaimed chef behind Red Rooster Harlem, Ginny’s Supper Club, Streetbird Rotisserie and Marcus National Harbor.
-He has been a supporter of ALSF since 2011, participating at the annual Lemon: NYC event.
+He has been a supporter of ALSF since 2011, participating at the annual Great Chefs Event NYC event.

 Chef Kevin Sbraga is the chef/owner of Sbraga Dining, which includes The Fat Ham in King of Prussia.
-He’s a regular participant in The Great Chefs Event.
+He’s a regular participant in The Great Chefs Event Philadelphia.

 Chef Bill Telepan is the executive chef of Wellness in the Schools (WITS) and is the executive chef of Oceana and Telepan on the Upper West Side in New York City.
 He has received many accolades and has been a semifinalist for the James Beard Foundation Award for “Best Chef: New York City.”
 He has supported ALSF through several culinary events.